WHAT'S NEW in Kirkcudbrightshire, 2010

 new reference added in bibliography

-Herbert Maxwell, A History of Dumfries and Galloway, (Edinburgh and London, William Black and Sons, 1896) available in the LDS library collection recently reprinted by Heritage Books Inc.
+Herbert Maxwell, A History of Dumfries and Galloway, (Edinburgh and London, William Black and Sons, 1896) available in the LDS library collection recently reprinted by Heritage Books Inc. It is also available on the internet.
+[Added 2013]

 The parish page of Kirkcudbright has been updated to reflect the new web site.